5-Days Road Tripping Around Portugal

 We spent some time wondering why these stones exist here and trying to spot the engravings that remain on some of them, not an easy task due to heavy erosion.

 There are no real tourist amenities and gladly no souvenir stalls.
-There are also no good roads that lead there.
+And there are also no good roads that lead there.
 The access road is not far from the highway, but it is dotted with huge potholes, so expect a very bumpy ride.

 The capital of Alentejo region gets a lot of tourist appeal due to its historic and well preserved old town, surrounded by 14th-century walls, from which the remains of the Roman Temple of Évora sticks out as the city’s most prominent landmark.